Lacrymology/states/elasticsearch/doc/pillar.rst

 List of CIDR format network where ES over HTTPS is allowed.

-Default: empty by default of that pillar key.
+Default: [] by default of that pillar key.

 destructive_absent
 ~~~~~~~~~~~~~~~~~~